top of page

 🎯 Why This Matters More in Ravet & Pune

-Ravet, Punawale, Wakad, Hinjewadi, and entire PCMC have:
+Ravet, Punawale, Wakad, Hinjewadi, and the entire PCMC have:

 • High sedentary jobs